boladimeji834/boladimeji834/README.md

 ## About Me

-I am a passionate software developer with experience in machine learning, data analysis, and web development.
-Currently, I am interning at Ignite Tech, where I am working on exciting projects like predicting student performance using machine learning techniques.
+I am a passionate software developer with experience in **machine learning**, **data analysis**, and **web development**.
+Currently, I am interning at **Ignite Tech**, where I am working on exciting projects like predicting student performance using machine learning techniques.

 ## 🔭 Projects